alexfelipe/ceepws-collabcode/README.md

-The developed App is an example used in my series of articles about Kotlin in Spring.
+The developed Application is an example used in my series of articles about Kotlin in Spring

 ## Article

-For more details on the implementation, [check out the article](https://medium.com/collabcode/implementando-uma-crud-api-no-spring-boot-com-kotlin-parte-1-c6e281d0f8f8).
+For more details on the implementation, [check out the article](https://medium.com/collabcode/implementando-uma-crud-api-no-spring-boot-com-kotlin-parte-2-3346312dc956).

 ## Questions or Suggestion